Frequently asked questions

 • Writing paper, pen or pencil, pre-stamped and addressed envelopes;

-• Prescription drugs (to be given to the infirmary staff with detailed instructions).
+• Prescription drugs (to be given to the nurse with detailed instructions).

-Please adjust this list for the Jean-Rieurs (boys, ages 7 to 11) and the Étincelles (girls, ages 7 to 11) 1 week sessions.
+Please adjust this list for 1 week sessions.

 Optional but not necessary: